JunYuHuang/top-connect-four-cli/README.md

 This is a console implementation of the two-player board game 'Connect Four'.

+Game Parameters:

+- Allows 2 human players to play against each other.
+- Player 1 is always assigned the black pieces.
+- Player 2 is always assigned the white pieces.
+- The player who starts first is randomly chosen.

 ## Quick Start

 This application assumes you have Ruby 3.1.4 installed.